 Regular Use

-For generators that are used regularly, the oil should be changed approximately every 50 to 100 hours of operation.
-This time can pass quickly, especially if your unit is consistently running during a power outage.
-That’s why we suggest adding oil whenever you refuel and performing a complete oil change every 100 hours of use.
+For regular use, the oil should be replace approximately every 50 to 100 hours of use.
+This time can pass quickly especially if your unit is consistently running during a power outage.

 Infrequent Use